RESP to RRSP Transfer: How to Do It

 - Your RESP promoter may charge an administration fee to close the account.

-- You may not be able to transfer your investments in-kind.
+- You may not be able to transfer your investments in kind.
 Some financial institutions may require you to sell your investments, so the transfer is done in cash.

 - It could take a couple of weeks or months for the transfer to complete.

-Even though funds from your RESP are sent directly to your RRSP, it’s considered an indirect transfer.
+Although funds from your RESP are sent directly to your RRSP, it’s considered an indirect transfer.
 That means you would report the transfer amount as income but also claim an equal amount as an RRSP contribution.
 To be clear, an RESP transfer to an RRSP does not lower your taxable income like a traditional RRSP contribution does.
 That’s because the amount you claim will offset the added income.

 The bottom line

 Transferring unused RESP funds to your RRSP is a great way to minimize your overall tax burden.
 That said, it’s important to contact your RESP provider to see what the best steps for you are.
 Although it may take some time to figure everything out, it’s much better than potentially having a substantial tax bill.
+We recommend speaking with your RESP provider for tax advice before making any transfers in the future.

 Barry Choi is an award-winning personal finance and travel expert.
 He regularly appears on various shows in Canada and the U.S., where he talks about all things money and travel.
 His website - Money We Have - attracts thousands of visitors daily, looking for the latest stories on travel and money.